headzoo/dbsample/README.md

       --extended-insert       Use multiple-row INSERT syntax that include several VALUES lists.
       --rename-database=DUMP-NAME
                               Use this database name in the dump.
+  -f, --foreign-key=FOREIGN-KEY ...
+                              Assigns one or more mock foreign keys.

 Args:
   <database>  Name of the database to dump.